Do you know that you can buy up to $50,000 of term life insurance from a company that has no height and weight requirement at all?

 While most of these companies only offer Whole Life insurance, there is currently one company that offers term life with no height/weight requirement.

 Beware when trying to drop weight just prior to applying for life insurance.

 Insurance companies like to see a stable weight for 1 full year, as they know people try to drop weight before applying for life insurance coverage.

 Weight gain or loss is a question on all insurance exams and/or on the best “no exam” applications.

 If you tell the examiner you lost 20 pounds in the past year, the competitive companies will debit you an amount equal to half of the weight that you lost.

-So they'll consider you to be 10 pounds heavier than you actually are when you apply, and this debiting could put you in next higher rate category.
+So they'll consider you to be 10 pounds heavier than you actually are when you apply, and this debiting could put you in next higher rate category or table rating.